yupgup/jonitrythall.com/_pages/about.md

 </div>

 ---
-Over the years I’ve worked as a front-end developer and product designer, led design teams, founded [Ela Conf](https://elaconf.github.io/), taught development workshops to women and kids, raised essential funds for nonprofits, and now run my own small agency called [YupGup](https://yupgup.com/).
-Having a hand in all these diverse projects has helped me better understand what it takes to get things funded, launched, and in front of the right audiences.
-Ultimately, I’ve learned that I enjoy the client relationships and high-level problem solving above all else.
+Over the years, I’ve worked as a front-end developer and product designer, led design teams, founded [Ela Conf](https://elaconf.github.io/), taught development workshops to women and kids, raised essential funds for nonprofits, and now run my own micro agency called [YupGup](https://yupgup.com/).
+Having a hand in all these diverse projects has helped me better understand what it takes to get things funded, launched, and in front of the right adoring audiences.
+I enjoy genuinely connecting with kind people and problem-solving above all else.

 I’m driven to work with kind, genuine people that care about the experiences of others.